Category: Uncategorized

 Lots of compartments without becoming impossible to find things inside.

-Parker Baby Diaper Caddy Organiser
+Parker Baby Co.
+Diaper Caddy Organiser

 One of the few “organisation” products that genuinely made life easier.

-Ours migrated room to room for months — diapers, wipes, cream, spare clothes, burp cloths all in one place instead of scattered around the house.
+This Caddy migrated room to room for months — diapers, wipes, cream, spare clothes, burp cloths all in one place instead of scattered around the house.

 Things I’d Skip Next Time